UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/KB009_Using_NSF_ACCESS.md

 2.  **Request "Explore":** Start here.
 Write a simple abstract (1 paragraph) to get immediate credits.
 3.  **Transfer Credits:** "Exchange" your credits for time on a specific resource (e.g., SDSC Expanse).

-**Campus Champion:**
+**Campus Champion Support:**
-Chuck Forsyth is UCR's **ACCESS Campus Champion**.
-He can provide immediate "Startup" allocations and guidance on writing successful proposals.
+The UCR Research Computing team acts as UCR's **ACCESS Campus Champions**.
+We provide immediate "Startup" allocations and guidance on writing successful proposals.